 Prospective, Incoming, and Transfer Students

 While visiting L&C, schedule an informational meeting with a staff member in the Office of Student Accessibility to learn more about accommodations and academic support.
-You may also visit our office in Albany Quadrangle, call 503-768-7192, or email access@lclark.edu with scheduling questions.
+To schedule an appointment, call 503-768-7192, or email access@lclark.edu.

 Our office is committed to ensuring your transition to Lewis & Clark is a smooth one by working with each student to determine appropriate and reasonable accommodations with specific limitations due to disabilities.
 Since college and university campuses are guided by a different legal framework from high schools, please review the summary of differences that will be helpful for you to understand before coming to campus.
 Our experienced and supportive staff are ready to support and work with you to receive reasonable and available accommodations.